denten-books/plain-text/5-chapter.md

 loves" objects "as the scene, the stage, of fate" [@benjamin_unpacking_1968, 60].

-In the language of contemporary psychology, the collecting of books blends "instrumental" and "sentimental saving."
-The medical literature on hoarding, the disorder of collection, defines instrumental saving as an emotional attachment to objects that are seen to fulfill a specific purpose ("I might need it later,") and sentimental saving as attachment to objects that "represent extensions of self" [@frost_cognitive-behavioral_1996;
+In the language of contemporary psychology, the collecting of books, to take an obvious example, blends "instrumental" and "sentimental saving."
+It may be useful to think about "the mysterious relationship" in its most extreme, distorted form.
+The medical literature on hoarding, the disorder of collection, defines instrumental saving as an emotional attachment to objects that are seen to fulfill a specific purpose ("I might need it later,") and sentimental saving as attachment to objects that "represent extensions of self" [@frost_cognitive-behavioral_1996; @saxena_treatment_2007, 1144].
-@saxena_treatment_2007, 1144].
 Object-affect fusion (OAF) identifies a dynamic by which an "individual appears to pair and fuse emotions associated with objects to the actual objects themselves" [@kellett_does_2003, 458].
 "Emotional attachment to objects are commonplace," mentions an influential article on the subject [@kellett_does_2003, 458].
+For compulsive hoarders, "possessions therefore falsely become symbolic tabernacles of affective information inevitably creating difficulties at the point of discard" [@kellett_does_2003, 458].
+Kellett reports a case study of a woman unable to discard rubbish in the usual way, for whom, due to object-affect fusion the concept of recycling was "morally abhorrent."
+The only way she could get rid of anything, including rubbish, was to burn it the fireplace, which was continually lit for that purpose, and then to deform the partially melted objects with a mallet, battered beyond recognition and therefore stripped of identity and affect [@kellett_does_2003, 459-60].

+Freedom security consistency (Furby).
-Clinical psychology rightly defines such attachment with the view to their distortion.
-For compulsive hoarders, "possessions therefore falsely become symbolic tabernacles of affection information inevitably creating difficulties at the point of discard" [@kellett_does_2003, 458].
-Lita Furby, who wrote one of the earliest definative literature reviews on the subject in the 1970s, traces the origins of object-affect fusion to William James.
-In the *Principles of Psychology* James writes about what he calls the "emperical self," which comprises the unity of all that could be called me:
+Lita Furby, who wrote one of the earliest definitive literature reviews on the subject in the 1970s, traces the origins of object-affect fusion to William James.
+In the *Principles of Psychology* James writes about what he calls the "empirical self," which comprises the unity of all that could be called me:

-> It is clear that between what a man calls me and what he simply calls mine, the line is difficult to drw.
-We fell and act about certain things that oure ours very much as we feel and act about ourselves. our fame, our chirldren, the owrk of our hands, may be as dear to us as our bodies are, and arouse ithe same feelings inand the same acts of reprisal if attacked.
+> It is clear that between what a man calls me and what he simply calls mine, the line is difficult to draw.
+We fell and act about certain things that are ours very much as we feel and act about ourselves.
+Our fame, our children, the work of our hands, may be as dear to us as our bodies are, and arouse the same feelings and the same acts of reprisal if attacked.

-clear that
+Back to Beckett.

+### Reading

 What does it mean to "have read" a book in this light?
 Surely, when someone says "I too have read this book" they mean something more than the mechanical